cnayan/mqb/README.md

     // or equal to 100, sorted by assesment_status, employee_id and employee_name, in the given order.
     `employeeTable (employee_id >= 100) {assesment_status,employee_id,employee_name}[employee_id, employee_name]`

-    // Returns top 7 rows, with 'employee_id', 'employee_name' and 'business_unit' fields from 'employeeTable'
+    // Returns top 7 records, with 'employee_id', 'employee_name' and 'business_unit' fields from 'employeeTable'
     // where 'employee_id' matches pattern *816517* (contains 816517), sorted by 'employee_id'.
     // This is also an example to show than the query can be split across multiple lines.
     `7 * employeeTable (